terra-farm/go-virtualbox/README.md

 $ vagrant up
 ```

+Once you are done with testing, run `vagrant halt` to same resources.

 ### Run tests

 As usual, run `go test`, or `go test -v`.
 To run one test in particular,